ColonelPanics/Top-Down-2D-Game-Framework/README.md

 - [ ] Save States
 - [ ] Anything Else I Bloody Well Feel Like Adding

+## Thoughts/Things to Change

+- The camera movement currently uses the bounds of a large Box Collider on the world, this feels clunky and leads to phantom collisions as anything inside the box is technically colliding with it.
+Change this to something else, perhaps intelligently working out the bounds of the sprites on the edge layer?

 ## Credit

 ### Assets